halt-dos/hd-wiki-public/docs/professional/features.md

 - #### **Incidents Management**
     Attack visibility with incident logging and reporting.
 Fine-tune WAF with a simple click of a button.
 You can whitelist incidents, view Incident Logging from UI, enable Access Logging etc.

 - #### **Geo Fencing**
-    Geo Fencing enables website owner to smartly limit access to their web applications as per the geographic location of the user.
+    Enables website owner to smartly limit access to their web applications as per the geographic location of the user.
 Geo-location is also useful in content modification.

 - #### **Bot Protection**
     Users can configure WAF to determine, manage and mitigate automated requests / bot attacks.
 Enterprise can specify the action to take against this malicious traffic.